-Bachelor's Degree in Psychology
+Bachelor's Degree in Applied Psychology

 Request Info

-Applied Psychology Bachelor's Degree
+B.S. in Applied Psychology

 The Bachelor of Science in Applied Psychology degree program at Colorado Christian University will provide you with a comprehensive understanding of the foundational theories of human nature, explored from a Christian worldview.
 It will challenge you to integrate faith and the study of human behavior in a scholarly environment that fosters creative problem-solving and critical thinking.